 Canoe River Aquifer Pilot Project

 Protecting Our Communities with Nature Based Solutions

-SNEP Network partners are assisting the Towns of Easton, Foxborough, Mansfield, Norton, and Sharon, Massachusetts to enhance the protection of the Canoe River Aquifer using Nature Based Solutions or NBS.
+SNEP Network partners are assisting the Towns of Easton, Foxborough, Mansfield, Norton, and Sharon, Massachusetts to enhance the protection of the Canoe River Aquifer using Nature Based Solutions, or NBS.
 What does this mean?
 In brief, it means using natural soil, wetlands, plants, and trees to protect our water supply, improve water quality, expand wildlife habitat, and promote climate resiliency.
-The five communities in the aquifer have already identified literally hundreds of potential projects, and the goal of this project is to narrow that down to ten projects that we can implement.
-We want to select the projects that are going to have the most positive impacts for the region.
-In particular, we want to benefit the people in these communities who are the most vulnerable to issues like flooding, heat, and more.
-In order to do that, we need to hear from YOU!
+Through the Massachusetts Municipal Vulnerability Preparedness (MVP) Program, all five towns have collectively identified over 200 localized projects to address the impacts of climate change and natural hazards.
+The goal of this project was to narrow that down to a smaller list of prioritized projects that we can help advocate for implementation funding.

 Based on public input and working with individual towns to understand their priorities to address roadway and property flooding, habitat restoration, and water quality, among other climate impacts, these hundreds of projects have been narrowed down to 16 clusters of projects.

 Learn more about the key findings, lessons learned, and next steps for the project by reading the Canoe River Aquifer Case Study: Canoe River Aquifer resilience protection through regional applications of nature based solutions.

 While all the projects identified by the five towns are important, these 16 clusters of prioritized projects can provide multiple benefits for people, water, wildlife, the natural environment, and more!
 Together they can help improve water quality, reduce flooding, provide habitat, protect against drought, and provide beautiful places to explore outdoors for generations to come.

 Click Here to explore a map and learn more about each project.